RestComm/Restcomm-Docker/README.md

 __HTTPS related configuration__
 * __SECURE__ Configure RestComm to be used in secure mode ie only on HTTPS not HTTP and SIP Over Secure WebSockets + TLS (Values: AUTH - need to provide JKS file & DER file.
-SELF - self sighned certificate generation)
-* __TRUSTSTORE_PASSWORD__ Set the password to use for Restcomm to configure the certificate for HTTPS and SIP TLS
-* __TRUSTSTORE_ALIAS__ Set the Alias to use for Restcomm to configure the certificate for HTTPS and SIP TLS
+SELF - self sighned certificate generation) *__TRUSTSTORE_PASSWORD__ Set the password to use for RestComm to configure the certificate for HTTPS and SIP TLS *__TRUSTSTORE_ALIAS__ Set the Alias to use for RestComm to configure the certificate for HTTPS and SIP TLS

 __SECURE=AUTH__
 * __CERTCONFURL__ JKS file URL location